Detecting aircraft through GAVIOTA

 Financing

-GAViOTA project is framed into the call ‘Retos de Colaboración 2017’ of the Spanish state program for research, development and innovation oriented to society challenges, within the framework of the State Plan for Scientific and Technical Research and Innovation, 2013-2016.
+GAVIOTA project is framed into the call ‘Retos de Colaboración 2017’ of the Spanish state programme for research, development and innovation oriented towards societal challenges, within the framework of the State Plan for Scientific and Technical Research and Innovation, 2013-2016.

 The project is funded by the ‘Ministerio de Ciencia, Innovación y Universidades – Agencia Estatal de Investigación – Proyecto RTC-2017-6515-4